xoseperez/basicstation-docker/README.md

 Feel free to introduce issues on this repo and contribute with solutions.

+## Parsers

+Parsers that used to be available under the `tools` folder have been moved to their own repo: https://github.com/xoseperez/packet-forwarder-loggers

 ## Attribution

 - This is an adaptation of the [Semtech Basics Station repository](https://github.com/lorabasics/basicstation).
 Read the [documentation](https://doc.sm.tc/station).